pure4j/pure4j/docs/FAQ.md

 ## How do I use Pure code with Dependency Injection (such as Spring)?

 You can use the `@ImmutableValue` annotation on your spring classes.
 That will work.
-However, if you do this, any dependencies will need to be declared `final`, which means you will need to use Spring's constructor-based dependency injection.
+However, if you do this, any dependencies your class uses will need to be declared `final`, which means you will need to use Spring's constructor-based dependency injection.
+Also, they will need to be `@ImmutableValue` classes too.

 Apart from that, it should work fine.

+At some point, a new annotation might be introduced for spring beans, since these are not strictly 'value' objects, so you shouldn't have to write `hashCode()` and `toString()` for them.

 ## How Does This Stack Up Against Mocking?